MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 ### What technical debt is not

-Many people confuse technical debt with other things.
-It's important to highlight some of the things technical debt is not.
+Many people confuse technical debt with other things like bugs, messy code, or bad design.

 #### A bugs is not technical debt